Tess Henley: Career

 In 2008, Henley released her debut album, Easy to Love.
 In 2011, Tess won Budweiser’s National Superfest Summer Block Party competition to win $25,000 and opened for Jill Scott and Anthony Hamilton (musician).

 Also during 2011, Henley was a top three finalist in R&B category for the John Lennon Worldwide Songwriting Competition, the winner of the 2011 International Song Competition for SoulTracks. and the winner of an Independent Music Award in 2012.

-After releasing a deluxe edition of Easy to Love through Tower Records Japan in September 2011, Tess released a 7" vinyl in October 2011 of the duet, "What You Won't Do for Love", featuring Mycle Wastman from The Voice, for the Japan Earthquake and Tsunami Relief Fund.
+After releasing a deluxe edition of Easy to Love through Tower Records Japan in September 2011, Henley released a 7" vinyl in October 2011 of the duet, "What You Won't Do for Love", featuring Mycle Wastman from The Voice, for the Japan Earthquake and Tsunami Relief Fund.

-In September 2012, Tess' track "Boy in the Window" film Hello I Must Be Going.
-This song also garnered her an Independent Music Award.

 In May 2013, Henley released her sophomore studio album High Heels & Sneakers, produced by Dice Raw from The Roots and Khari Mateen.
 Also in 2013, Tess received the Vox Pop R&B/Soul Independent Music Award for "Daydreaming."
 Henley was then named grand prize winner of the Show Me The Music Songwriting Contest with her song, "Who Are You."